Thunderpat45/pennSchedulingApp/README.md

 ### Server-Side

 <ul>
-   <li>Bug: The xlsx file fill color for each coach is conditionally successful depending on what program opens the file (Excel/LibreCalc/GoogleSheets).
+   <li>Bugs: XSLX FILE - The xlsx file fill color for each coach is conditionally successful depending on what program opens the file (Excel/LibreCalc/GoogleSheets).
 Programs that cannot successfully render color output cells with unreadable black fill and black text.
 A <a href = 'https://github.com/exceljs/exceljs/issues/2029'>bug report</a> has been submitted to the ExcelJS source library.
 Until this issue is resolved, the file will currently output without color.
+Additionally, the formatting of cells (height, width, borderColor) is not consistent across media types.
   </li>

   <li>Improvement: When running algorithm, current practice is that if one team is completely incompatible, capture the stack of teams up to that point and generate schedule to include those teams, then report the 'blocking' team.
 This will not assess if teams further in the stack might also have been blocking, as the algorithm currently will not reach them.
 Recommendation to catch the conflict, then 'drop' the offending team to continue generating the schedule.
 This will have a more complete schedule output, and capture all teams with full conflicts in a single process, instead of waiting to fix the conflict with one team to then find another.</li>